Kamov Ka-50: Ka-52 "Alligator"

 In the early 1980s, while comparative tests of the V-80 (Ka-50 prototype) and the Mi-28 were being conducted, the Kamov design team came up with a proposal to develop a dedicated helicopter to conduct battlefield reconnaissance, provide target designation, support and coordinate group attack helicopter operations based on the Ka-60.
 However, the economic hardships that hit the nation in the late 1980s hampered this new development program.
 This prompted Kamov's Designer General to choose a modified version of Ka-50 on which to install the reconnaissance and target designation system.
-The modified "Black Shark" required a second crew member to operate the optronics/radar reconnaissance suite.
+The modified "Black Shark" required a second crew member to operate the optotronics/radar reconnaissance suite.
 Kamov decided to use side-by-side seating arrangement, due to the verified improvements in co-operation between the crew members.
 This twin-seat version was designated Ka-52.

-In comparison to the original Ka-50, it has a "softer" nose profile and a radar system with two antennas—mast-mounted for aerial targets and nose-mounted for ground targets.
-Day-and-night TV/thermal sighting system in two spherical turrets (one over the cockpit and the second under the nose) are also fitted.
+In comparison to the original Ka-50, the Ka-52 has a new radome with a nose-mounted radar system for targeting giving the Ka-52 a rounder nose profile.
+A day-and-night TV/thermal sighting system is fitted in a spherical turret under the nose (some examples have an additional mast radar for aerial targets and a second sighting system above the cockpit).
 The Ka-52 has the side-mounted cannon of the original Ka-50.
 It features six wing-mounted hardpoints compared to four on the Ka-50.
 To keep the weight and performance on par with that of the Ka-50, the armor and the capacity of the cannon magazine/feed were reduced.
 Also some flight parameters deteriorated: rate of climb dropped from 10 to 8 m/s and maximum positive load factor became 3.0 g.
 Most of the problems were solved by installing the new VK-2500 engine.
 The Ka-52 is approved for day, night and adverse weather conditions.

 Manufacturing of the first Ka-52 airframe began in mid-1996.
 Series production was started in autumn 2008.
-As of September 2010, the 696th Instructor and Research Helicopter Regiment, based at Torzhok Air Base, is operating eight helicopters, in varying degrees of capability and/or modification, for research and development.
+As of September 2010, the 696th Instructor and Research Helicopter Regiment, based at Torzhok (air base), is operating eight helicopters, in varying degrees of capability and/or modification, for research and development.
 In December 2010, four new, series-production Ka-52s were delivered to the Air Base of the 344th Centre for Combat Training and Aircrew Conversion.